Chopstick Rest Gold Kutani (Set of 5 Pieces)

 Product Description

-Transform your dining experience with our Chopstick Rest Gold Kutani set, a beautiful collection of five ceramic pieces that embody the rich tradition of Japanese artistry.
-Each rest is a canvas featuring intricate patterns inspired by nature—floral motifs, birds in flight, and serene landscapes—all rendered in a vibrant palette of red, green, yellow, purple, and navy blue.
-The delicate brushstrokes and detailed craftsmanship invite you to appreciate the artistry as you enjoy your meals.
+Transform your dining experience with our Chopstick Rest Gold Kutani set, a beautiful collection of five ceramic pieces that embody authentic Japanese artistry.
+Each rest showcases intricate patterns inspired by nature—floral motifs, birds in flight, and serene landscapes—all rendered in a captivating palette of red, green, yellow, purple, and navy blue.
+The delicate brushstrokes reveal the craftsmanship, inviting you to appreciate the artistry as you savor each meal.

 Craftsmanship and Cultural Heritage